Freshly Subscription Box Review + 50% Off Coupon – November 2015

 The cost: Varies.
 Starts at $69 and goes up to $229.00

-COUPON: Save $60 off your first four orders ($15 per order) of Freshly.
+COUPON: Limited Time Only!
+Save $60 over your first four boxes - automatically applied!
 No coupon needed - just use this link.

 Shipping is free and you can skip a shipment whenever you want.
 You can also schedule to skip shipments, which is really nice!